apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/devtools_continued.md

 # [](#finish-devtools) Finish with DevTools

-In the first part of the DevTools tutorial, we were able to collect information about a single website from our super-legit <a href="https://demo-webstore.apify.org/" target="_blank">"Fakestore" e-commerce site</a>.
+In the first part of the DevTools tutorial, we were able to collect information about a single website from our super-legit ["Fakestore" e-commerce site](https://demo-webstore.apify.org/).
 If you missed the previous part, we suggest going through it to understand the basic concepts, but you don't need any of the code from there, we will start from scratch.

 ## [](#looping-over-elements) Looping over elements

-> <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration" target="_blank">Visit this tutorial</a> if you want to refresh the concept of loops in programming.
+> [Visit this tutorial](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration) if you want to refresh the concept of loops in programming.

 First, we will use the `querySelectorAll()` function from the previous lesson to get an array of all the product elements.